Colin Moran: Pittsburgh Pirates

-On January 13, 2018, the Astros traded Moran, Joe Musgrove, Michael Feliz, and Jason Martin to the Pittsburgh Pirates for Gerrit Cole.
+On January 13, 2018, the Astros traded Moran, Joe Musgrove, Michael Feliz, and Jason Martin to the Pittsburgh Pirates in exchange for Gerrit Cole.
 MLB.com ranked Moran as Pittsburgh's eighth best prospect going into the 2018 season.
 After the trade, Moran was named Pittsburgh's starting third baseman.

 During the Pirates home opener on April 2, 2018, in his first at-bat for the Pirates at PNC Park, Moran hit his first career grand slam off of Lance Lynn.
-Moran finished his 2018 campaign slashing .277/.340/.407 with 11 home runs and 58 RBIs in 144 games.
+Moran finished his 2018 campaign slashing .277/.340/.407 with 11 home runs and 58 RBI in 144 games.

 In a game against the Miami Marlins on September 5, 2019, Moran faced his older brother Brian Moran in Brian's major league debut.
 He ended up striking out on a full-count slider against Brian.
 In the pandemic shortened 2020 season, Moran led the Pirates in total bases (84), home runs (10), and tied for first in RBI (23), slashing .247/.325/.472.

-After the 2021 season, the Pirates designated Moran for assignment.

-On November 30, Moran was non-tendered by the Pirates, making him a free agent.
+On November 29, 2021, Moran was designated for assignment by the Pirates following the signing of Yoshitomo Tsutsugo.
+The next day, Moran was non-tendered by the Pirates, making him a free agent.

 Cincinnati Reds

 On March 17, 2022, Moran officially signed a one-year contract with the Cincinnati Reds.
 He was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats on June 29.

+Moran had his contract selected back to the major league roster on August 27.
 On September 6, Moran was designated for assignment and was released on September 8.

 Seattle Mariners

 On January 10, 2023, Moran signed a minor league contract with the Seattle Mariners organization.
+In 40 games for the Triple–A Tacoma Rainiers, he batted .257/.361/.397 with 5 home runs and 28 RBI.
+Moran opted out of his minor league contract and became a free agent on July 10.

+High Point Rockers

+On April 30, 2024, Moran signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 51 games for the Rockers, he slashed .290/.355/.495 with eight home runs and 24 RBI.
+Moran was released by High Point on August 12.

+On May 9, 2025, Moran signed with the Leones de Yucatán of the Mexican League.
+However, on May 12, it was announced he would not report due to personal reasons.